 - A school semester aligns closely to the Ontario school system semester, with the fall semester starting after Labour Day in September and ends on the last day of January, the winter semester from February to last day of June, and the summer semester from July to Labour Day.

-Student may reschedule up to 2 (two) lessons per School Semester for any reason (including vacation) by providing at least 24-hour notice prior to the start of the originally scheduled lesson time.
-Once a reschedule time is set, it may not be changed again.
-Lesson rescheduling must occur within the same School Semester.
-You may request rescheduling using our online form, or by calling 647-478-8179 x7.
+Students may cancel or reschedule a lesson for any reason if at least 24-hours notice is provided prior to the start of the originally scheduled lesson time.
+Once a rescheduled time is set, it may not be changed again.

 While we try our best to reschedule lessons with the same teacher, this may not be possible.
 HMA will provide an equivalent substitution in this situation.